MOZAMBIQUE

 – Copy of your Flight arrival/departure

-– Emergency Contact details
+– Emergency Contact details form completed

 – Copy of the photo page of your passport